trovster/fitness-visualisations/README.md

 ### Styling

-The typeface and colours of the text and rings can be altered using CSS variables.
+The typeface and colours of the text and rings can be changed using CSS variables.
 The `--fitness-value` controls the colour of the *values* in the footer.

+The colours of the fitness card values are linked to the ring colours, so they can not be configured independently.
+To change the fitness card colours you must use the CSS variable without the `-ring` value.

 ```css
 --fitness-font: sans-serif;